Wipe all outputs from this notebook

 What about non-square matrices?
 Singular Value Decomposition¶

 The singular values are the square roots of the eigenvalues of either or .
-They are always real and non-negative, and are usually indexed so that they are listed in descending order.
+Because or are both symmetric matrices, the spectral theorem ensures that the singular values are always real and non-negative, and so are usually indexed so that they are listed in descending order, .

 Truncated versus full SVD¶